-1. Included in the Total Outputs is an amount of £494k which is recharges between Directorates and Trading Accounts.
+1. Included in the Total Outputs is an amount of £494k which is recharges between Heads of expenditure and Trading Accounts.

 2. Appropriated under Head 26 is a new output called Landscape Ecology Mitigation Programme (LEMP) which was previously funded by FCDO.